MichaelsPlayground/EasyChat/README.md

 ## Chats fragment

+The original app is using the deprecated (legacy) API to send notifications to the other user.
+I updated the notification to the newer HTTP V1 Api.

 ## Files fragment

 The files ("Storage") fragment consists of two parts - an **uploading section** and a **downloading section**.
 They are